RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-The key idea behind FCM is to transform an ideal conductance matrix ($G_{ideal}$) that represents the programmed synaptic conductances and an ideal input vector ($Vin_{ideal}$), into a non-ideal conductance matrix ($G_{non-ideal}$) and a non-ideal input vector ($Vin_{non-ideal}$) that reflect the impact of all non-idealities.
-We leverage circuit laws (Kirchhoff's loop laws and Ohm's law) and linear algebraic operations (direct sum, row switching, vector concatenation, row reduction, etc.) to abstract non-idealities and achieve this transformation.
-Figure~\ref{fig:fcmoverview} provides an overview of FCM that comprises of three models: (i) Crossbar array model, (ii) DAC model, and (iii) ADC model.
-The crossbar array model,~\emph{i.e.}, the core array model, generates a $G_{non-ideal}$ matrix using the $G_{ideal}$ matrix and the crossbar parameters ($R_{sense}$, $r_{col}$, $r_{row}$).
-Conceptually, $G_{non-ideal}$ matrix represents conductances of a non-idealities abstracted crossbar array.
-The transformation from $G_{ideal}$ to $G_{non-ideal}$ is exact, and we provide the mathematical proof in Section~\ref{subsec:fcmDerivation}.
-The embedded DAC model generates the non-ideal input voltages ($Vin_{non-ideal}$) by incorporating the DAC non-idealities.
-It is composed of a resistive divider circuit, where one of the resistance ($R_{DAC}$) is dependent on the applied digital input (Din), and the other resistance is fixed ($R_{PD}$).
-The resistive divider is connected to a variable effective load conductance ($G_{Load}$) whose value is dependent on the crossbar state (programmed weights).
-We use the equation shown in Figure~\ref{fig:fcmoverview} to compute $Vin_{non-ideal}$.
-In the shown equation, $R_{DAC}$ is obtained using Din, and $G_{Load}$ is computed using $G_{non-ideal}$.
-Since $R_{DAC}$ and $G_{Load}$ are dependent on the applied inputs and crossbar state, respectively, the $Vin_{non-ideal}$ captures the data-dependence of the errors arising due to non-ideal DAC.
-Subsequently, using matrices $G_{non-ideal}$ and $Vin_{non-ideal}$, FCM computes the vector-matrix multiplication realized in crossbars to obtain the non-ideal output currents ($Iout_{non-ideal}$).
-The ADC model shown in Figure~\ref{fig:fcmoverview} is then used to convert the $Iout_{non-ideal}$ to the digital output vector (Dout).
-Note that, FCM realizes linear algebraic operations using well-optimized BLAS (Basic Linear Algebra Subprograms) routines to enable faster simulations.
+Figure~\ref{fig:fcmoverview} details the ADC and DAC models used by FCM to incorporate ADC and DAC non-idealities.
+The DAC model is composed of a resistive divider circuit with a digital input (Inp) dependent resistance ($R_{DAC}$) and a fixed resistance ($R_{PD}$).
+The resistive divider is connected to a variable effective load conductance ($G_{Load}$) whose value is dependent on the crossbar state (synaptic conductances).
+FCM uses the equation shown in Figure~\ref{fig:fcmoverview} to compute the non-ideal input voltages ($V_{in-non-ideal}$).
+In the equation, $R_{DAC}$ is determined using the digital inputs (Inp), and $G_{Load}$ is computed using the $G_{non-ideal}$ matrix.
+We note that $V_{in-non-ideal}$ captures the data-dependence of the errors arising due to a non-ideal DAC, since $R_{DAC}$ and $G_{Load}$ are dependent on the applied inputs and the crossbar state, respectively.
+Using matrices $G_{non-ideal}$ and $V_{in-non-ideal}$, FCM computes the non-ideal vector-matrix multiplication realized in crossbars to obtain non-ideal output currents ($I_{out-non-ideal}$).
+The ADC model shown in Figure~\ref{fig:fcmoverview} (which can model non-linearity) is then used to convert the $I_{out-non-ideal}$ to digital outputs (Out).